Smartphones do not emit Co2 themselves, but they do cause Co2 emissions.

 We are also considering this as an option, but need to look into this in more detail.
 At the moment we first aim to reduce the Co2 emissions caused by charging a smartphone.
 If you are interested in this topic, you can read more here.

-Selection of external sources on Co2 emissions
+Other sources on Co2 emissions